 If you or someone you know would like to be baptized, please fill out the form below.
 With COVID-19, we will have baptismals water treated after every service, and points of contact will be emphasized and structured for safety.

-There will be a baptism class before each service in the Prayer Room (Wednesday @ 6:30 PM, Sunday 8:30 AM, and 10:30 AM).
+There will be a baptism class before the worship night in T-106 at 6 PM.
 There, you will get a t-shirt and instructions for how baptisms will ensue.
 The whole family is welcome to attend!